TeamPingus/security-concept-minecraft-mod/README.md

 ### Decentralised approach:
 - A decentralised Network of servers, that all store the modid with the corresponding signature.
 If any server has been compromised, all the other servers would overrule it, therefore guaranteeing the integrity.
 ### Centralized approach:
-- At least 3 servers that store the signature.
+- At least 3 servers that store the signatures.
 If one server has been messed with, the other 2 would overrule it. (kinda like a raid setup).
 Every server should use different credentials, but be linked up to sync databases of the keys=modid’s

 ### Serverless approach:
 - Every mod author should sign ALL their mods with the same signature*